espressif/esp-debug-adapter/README.md

 *   This software used at the Espressif's vscode-plugin, but could be run standalone

 *   The project contains debug adapter written in python following  a protocol my Microsoft https://microsoft.github.io/debug-adapter-protocol/

+## Credits and licensing

+This software is based on a [tutorial](https://github.com/fabioz/python_debug_adapter_tutorial) by Fabio Zadrozny.

+All original code in this repository is Copyright 2020 Espressif Systems (Shanghai) Co.
+Ltd.

+The project is released under Eclipse Public License 2.0.

+In case an individual source file is also available under a different license, this is indicated in the file itself.